Invariance under quantum permutations rules out parastatistics: Introduction

 which implies that the wavefunction transforms under a one-dimensional representation of the permutation group.
 It is either symmetric, $e^{i\theta}=+1$ (as for Bosons), or antisymmetric, $e^{i\theta}=-1$ (as for Fermions).
 This requirement is sometimes known as the symmetrization postulate~\cite{Messiah_Greenberg}.

 However, it has been understood since the 1950s~\cite{Green} that quantum theory admits more general behaviors of quantum systems under particle exchange.
 After all, general quantum states are represented by density operators, not state vectors, and these can preserve their form under actions of the permutation group which are more general than multiplication by a complex phase.
 This would lead to neither Bosonic nor Fermionic statistics, but \textit{parastatistics}.
-Indeed, hypothetical paraparticles have been extensively studied over the last few decades~\cite{Green,Taylor1,Taylor2,Taylor3,Bialynicki-Birula,Greenberg,Ohnuki,LandshoffStapp,Goyal,Sanchez}.
+Indeed, hypothetical \textit{paraparticles} have been extensively studied over the last few decades~\cite{Green,Taylor1,Taylor2,Taylor3,Bialynicki-Birula,Greenberg,Ohnuki,LandshoffStapp,Goyal,Sanchez}.

-A widely accepted consequence of this research has been termed the \textit{equivalence thesis}: every consistent theory of paraparticles is ``physically equivalent to some theory of regular bosons or fermions''~\cite{Baker}.
-However, this conclusion has only been obtained under significant assumptions~\cite{Toppan}, such as a ``locality inspired charge recombination principle'' formulated in the framework of quantum field theory (QFT).
-Indeed, recent works have theoretically reinforced the consistent possibility of parastatistics ~\cite{Toppan2021Parabosons}, including in certain quantum many-body systems~\cite{WangHazzard,Wang2025}, which evade the usual QFT formalism and its locality principles.
+A widely accepted consequence of this research has been termed the \textit{equivalence thesis}: every consistent theory of paraparticles is physically equivalent to some theory of regular Bosons or Fermions~\cite{Baker}.
+However, this conclusion has only been obtained under significant assumptions~\cite{Toppan}, such as a ``locality-inspired charge recombination principle'' formulated in the framework of quantum field theory (QFT).
+Indeed, recent works have theoretically reinforced the consistent possibility of parastatistics ~\cite{ToppanFirst,Toppan2021Parabosons}, including in certain quantum many-body systems~\cite{WangHazzard,Wang2025}, which evade the usual QFT formalism and its locality principles.
 It is thus natural to ask: is parastatistics excluded by natural arguments that do not rely on (but still apply in a special case to) the framework of QFT?

-In this paper, we answer this question in the affirmative.
-We do so by reconsidering the basic question of what it even means that a quantum system is permutation-invariant.
+We answer this question in the affirmative by reconsidering the basic question of what it even means that a quantum system is permutation-invariant.
 The standard notion says that all observables of the multi-particle system should remain invariant if the particles are exchanged according to a fixed permutation $\pi$.
 Implementing this unitarily, $\pi\mapsto U(\pi)$, leads to Bosonic and Fermionic, but also parastatistics.
-We take guidance from quantum information theory and research on quantum reference frames, suggesting two important aspects of permutation-invariance that have, to the best of our knowledge, not been considered in this context.
+This term has been used to refer to other important families of particles with exotic exchange statistics such as anyons, which transform under the braid group, \textit{emergent} parastatistics from ordinary Bosons and Fermions, and paraparticles where the invariant permutation action does more than just swapping modes, as in graded systems described by Lie superalgebras~\cite{ToppanFirst}.